visualpharm/Lunacy/docs/index_updated.md

 <br>
-It takes just a line of code to insert an icon in SVG or PNG format directly from <b>CDN</b> to your application of any scale:
+A window with HTML options will come up.
+With the first option it takes just a line of code to insert an icon in SVG or PNG format directly from <b>CDN</b> to your application of any scale:

  <p align="center">
    <img src='https://github.com/visualpharm/icons-docs/blob/master/docs/Images/Icons/html_cdn_2.png'>